-There is limited data available to identify the extent of knowledge and behaviour change over 2012-2013.
+There is limited data available to identify the extent of knowledge and behaviour change during this reporting period.

-The mid-term review undertaken during 2010 reported an enhanced response.
-It confirmed the improvements in the services and programs in the delivery of the response, as identified in the last Country Progress Report submitted in early 2010.
+The mid-term review undertaken during 2010reported an enhanced response.
+It confirmed the improvements in the services and programs in the delivery of the response, asidentified in the last Country Progress Report submitted in early 2010.
 These improvements included: